×

 • Dzongkha is spoken as a national language in: Bhutan.

 You will also get to know the continents where Arabic and Dzongkha speaking countries lie.
-Based on the number of people that speak these languages, the position of Arabic language is 25 and position of Dzongkha language is not available.
+Based on the number of people that speak these languages, the position of Arabic language is 25 and position of Dzongkha language is 31.
 Find all the information about these languages on Arabic and Dzongkha.

 Arabic and Dzongkha Language History